gonutz/inctime/readme.txt

 	go get -u -ldflags="-H=windowsgui" github.com/gonutz/inctime

-where -u is for getting the latest version online and -ldflags="-H=windowsgui" has Go build a Windows GUI program which does not open a console window if started from the "Run As" dialog.
+where -u is for getting the latest version online and -ldflags="-H=windowsgui" has Go build a Windows GUI program which does not open a console window if started from the "Run" dialog (Windows Key + R).